Pacific storm triggers mudslides, floods in Southern California

 He said emergency crews rescued one motorist whose truck became caught in the muck.

-Severe weather prompted Amtrak to suspend service on two coastal routes between Los Angeles and San Luis Obispo, 150 miles to the north, the passenger rail line said.
-But service was restored to both hours later.
+Severe weather prompted Amtrak to suspend service on its Pacific Surfliner and Coast Starlight routes between Los Angeles and San Luis Obispo, 150 miles to the north, the passenger rail line said.
+But service was restored to both lines hours later.

-The highest rainfall measured on Friday was at San Marcos Pass, just north of Santa Barbara, where more than 5 inches (12 cm) fell, Kattell said.
+The highest rainfall measured on Friday was at San Marcos Pass, just north of Santa Barbara, where more than 5 inches (12 cm) fell, Weather Service meteorologist Ryan Kattell said.

+Harsh weather also hit Washington state and Oregon, where more than 200,000 customers were without power as of early Friday, according to local utility companies.

-Harsh weather was blamed for two deaths on Thursday in Oregon.
-In southern Oregon near Ashland, a homeless man camping with his 18-year-old son was killed when a tree toppled onto their tent.
-Portland police said a tree fell on a car that then swerved into another tree, killing a boy who was a passenger.
+In southern Oregon, a homeless man camping with his 18-year-old son was killed on Thursday morning when a tree toppled onto their tent.
+Portland police said a tree fell on a car that then swerved into another tree, killing the teenage passenger and seriously injuring the adult driver.

-It was not known whether the body in Garden Grove was a weather-related fatality or a victim who died of some other cause and was washed into the flood channel, officials said.
+It was not known whether the body recovered in Garden Grove was a weather-related fatality or a victim who had died from some other cause and was washed into the flood channel, officials said.

-The storm was expected to provide little relief from the multi-year drought that has forced sharp cutbacks in irrigation supplies to farmers and conservation measures across California.
+The storm was expected to provide little relief from California's record, multi-year drought that has forced water managers to sharply reduce irrigation supplies to farmers and prompted drastic conservation measures statewide, Jackson said.

-(Reporting from Los Angeles by Steve Gorman, Michael Fleeman, Dan Whitcomb and Jon Alcorn; Writing by Steve Gorman; Editing by Sandra Maler)
+(Reporting from Los Angeles by Steve Gorman, Michael Fleeman and Dan Whitcomb; Writing by Steve Gorman)